FAQ - Frequently Asked Questions

 The alloy NdFeB was discovered in 1984.
 Thanks to research and new add-ons as well as production methods neodymium magnets have since become even stronger.

-Making alloyThe three elements iron, neodymium and boron as well as other ingredients are pulverised and fused together in a vacuum.
-The emerging alloy has the chemical formula NdFeB.
+1. Producing the alloyThe three elements iron, neodymium and boron as well as other components are pulverised and fused together in a vacuum.
+The resulting alloy has the chemical formula NdFeB.

 The neodymium iron boron powder is being lightly magnetised and then pressed into a basic form (mostly cylinder or cuboid-shaped).
 Thereafter, the mixture is sintered (=heated up in a vacuum) and slowly cooled down.
 The alloy has now a very special crystal structure that benefits a magnetisation later on.